 Explain to the patient why the examination is necessary and what it entails, including any pain or discomfort.
 Give the patient time to ask any questions about the procedure.
 Be aware of and respect any cultural or religious issues.

-• Ensure the patient provides permission for the examination and record this consent in the patient records.
+- Ensure the patient provides permission for the examination and record this consent in the patient’s records.

-• Provide the patient with an explanation of each stage of the examination.
+- Provide the patient with an explanation of each stage of the examination.
 Stop the examination if the patient asks you to do so.
-Keep all discussions relevant and avoid personal comments.

 If you have any queries or concerns surrounding the issues raised in this fact sheet, please do not hesitate to call the PMP medicolegal helpline.
-The helpline is open 24/7, and contact details can be found on your policy documents or customer card.
+The PMP medicolegal helpline is available to customers 24/7.
+The contact details are in your policy documents, or you can access the helpline through the PMP WebApp.

 Originally published March 2021